 If you’ve suffered one of the injuries listed above or another kind of injury as a result of inadequate PPE, get in touch with our team today for expert advice on personal protective equipment claims.

 - See a doctor– There is only one place to begin, and this is with seeing a medical professional.
-This is a step a lot of people bypass when they have suffered a minor injury, as they would rather cope with it themselves.
-However, if you do this, you are going to seriously damage your chances of getting compensation.
-The medical report is an imperative piece of evidence that needs to be used when determining how much money you will receive.
+The medical report is an important piece of evidence that needs to be used when determining how much money you will receive.

 - Write down everything that happened– It is always a good idea to sit down and make a note of everything that occurred.
 This will guarantee that you don’t forget any vital details later down the line.

 - Report the accident– In some instances, it can be necessary to report the accident.
 For example, if you’ve been involved in a workplace accident, you will need to report it to your employer and/or safety representative.
-By law, all employers must have an accident book and they will need to record the incident in this.
+By law, workplaces with over 10 employers must have an accident book on site.

 - Keep proof of expenses– It is vital to make sure you keep proof of expenses in order to claim for these.
-This can be anything from travel costs to treatment expenses to loss of income.
+This could include treatment expenses and loss of income.
 You won’t be able to claim for these costs as special damages if you don’t have proof.